Tyrn/wei/the-insider-en.typ

      Bemish noticed a pile of bloody rags in a corner, some pliers in a bowl and Ashinik's dead eyes.
-Completely naked, he was hanging head down on metal rings attached to a wall and Bemish's attention was pulled to his right hand
-- all the nails there had been torn out.
+Completely naked, he was hanging head down on metal rings attached to a wall and Bemish's attention was pulled to his right hand---all the nails there had been torn out.
 Then Shavash stepped forward moving his friend  aside  and said in a tired  and  ironic voice, "The first set is finished.
 Take the pear off the branch."